 “My favorite part is working at the organization itself.
 It’s so agile and flexible, which is different from coming from a very rigid corporate structure.
-We have such great leadership, and value our employees, and their family lives.
+We have such great leadership that values their employees and their family lives.
 The work-life balance is exceptional.”

 “Coming into a smaller company, a lot of my new co-workers have been here for a very long time.
-I get to bring a fresh set of eyes and bring out new ideas and having the flexibility to actually implement those ideas is awesome.
+I get to bring in a fresh set of eyes and bring out new ideas.
+Having the flexibility to implement those ideas is awesome.
 And, I’m learning some new things, which, you know, being in the industry for almost 16 years, there are still new things to learn and different parts of this industry that I hadn’t really dabbled in before that I’m starting to learn now.
 So that excites me.”

 “I’m just so thankful for this opportunity.
 I’m just super grateful to be here.”

 You’ve been working in the unemployment industry for 16 years — how did you get your start in this field?

 “I just happened to stumble upon a job after college.
 I didn’t know anything about unemployment, I had just returned from working overseas for a little bit, and I needed a job.
 I had applied to be an unemployment insurance consultant with TALX Corporation, which is now Equifax.”